-The objectives and high level actions that guide this strategy will be supported by annual action plans that will be developed and delivered by the Housing Executive and our partners who sit on the various implementation groups who will ensure the strategy is effective at local and regional level.
-The consultation exercise for the draft strategy invited suggestions for actions in the Year 1 Action Plan which has been published alongside the final version of this strategy.
+The objectives and high level actions that guide this strategy will be supported by annual action plans that will be developed and delivered by the Housing Executive and our partners who sit on the various implementation groups the ensure the strategy is effective at local and regional level.
+The consultation exercise for the draft strategy will invite suggestions for actions in the Year 1 Action Plan which will be published with the final version of the strategy.
 The Housing Executive will report on progress in the delivery of the strategy in an annual progress report.